Security Compliance Best Practices

 Compliance with SOC Certifications assumes that a service provider has passed third-party audits and operates within certain security protocols.
 There are several levels of SOC compliance:

-• SOC 2 Type I and Type II that is based on 5 main principles of availability, security, processing integrity, confidentiality, and privacy of customer data;
+- SOC 2 Type I and Type II, which is based on 5 main principles of availability, security, processing integrity, confidentiality, and privacy of customer data;

-Find out more about SOC 2 Audits on the GitProtect.io’s way to compliance:
+Find out more about SOC 2 Audits on GitProtect.io’s way to compliance:

 📌 GitProtect passes certification for SOC 2 Type I